LiamClark14/TheEggBackend/README.md

 ## Set up db

-Udes this video for reference https://www.youtube.com/watch?v=FwMwO8pXfq0
+Used this video for reference https://www.youtube.com/watch?v=FwMwO8pXfq0

 decided to do a local mongodb server so i can see and manipulate a little more easier.